Star Student Progress Monitoring Report

 If the student has taken at least four tests, a trend line is also shown.
 A trend line is a straight line intersecting a group of data points on a graph; its location and slope are determined through statistical analysis.
 It indicates whether the student's overall scores are rising, falling, or remaining the same.

 The same data is presented in a table beneath the graph: the goal the student is trying to reach, and the student's test-taking history towards that goal.
 Once the student has taken two tests, a Growth Rate is calculated and shown in the right-hand column.
 The score in the Scaled Score column is shown in the scale you selected earlier.
+(For students in Indiana, a dagger † by the test date will indicate whether the student took the Indiana Enterprise version of the test.)

 Above this table is a summary of the student's progress towards the most recent goal: the goal's name, point value, and start/end dates are shown.
 The Goal Growth Rate is a calculation of how many Scaled Score points the student would have to improve by every week in order to achieve the goal.
 (For calculation purposes, the date of the most recent test and the goal date are included in the calculation; the number of weeks used in the calculation is a whole number rounded down to the number of full weeks.)